SMIMM1141U Chemical Process Development and Production of Active Pharmaceutical Ingredients (API)

 Upon successful completion of the course, participants are expected to:

-- The course will make the participants familiar with the terms, principles and methods used in developing a chemical or biological process from discovery to routine manufacturing.
+- The course will make the participants familiar with the terms, principles and methods used in developing a chemical process from discovery to routine manufacturing.

 - The participants will be able to discuss different aspects and solutions to problems in a broad range covering scale-up, organization, planning, process monitoring, validation, life cycle management, registration, resource consumption, environmental and safety issues.